Unfortunate Placement In Mitch McConnell’s COVID-19 Vaccine Post Has Some Thinking He’s Posing With KKK Member

 Mitch McConnell took to Twitter to share a picture of himself getting the COVID-19 vaccine, but those who scrolled a little too quickly through their feed may have seen something very different.

 The Senate majority leader took to social media on Friday to share an image of himself wearing a mask and standing beside a white-coated physician handing him a small card denoting that he had received the vaccine.
-But the doctor had some unfortunately placement, standing in front of a large white flag that came to a point at the top.
+But the doctor had some unfortunate placement, standing in front of a large white flag that came to a point at the top.
 Combined with the doctor’s white coat, it looked to many like McConnell was posing next to a member of the Ku Klux Klan in a full, pointed-hat uniform.

 Many re-shared the image, saying it looked odd to them at a quick first glance.